top of page

 Beyond The Big Five

-A couple of hours into the drive, your guides will pause at a scenic spot in the African bush to serve a hearty breakfast amid the wilderness.
-Then the quest for the Big Five—elephant, rhino, Cape buffalo, lion, and leopard—will resume.
-Will you spot them all?
-What other incredible creatures will cross your path?
+A few hours into the drive, your guides will stop in a scenic spot in the bush for a memorable breakfast.
+Then the search continues for the legendary Big Five—elephant, rhino, buffalo, lion, and leopard—along with countless other fascinating animals and birds.

 African Countries We Specialize In